-As people become increasingly nervous about face-to-face contact (and to protect the spread of COVID-19), realestate.com.au has created an alternative to routine inspections during the Coronavirus called Digital Inspections.
+As people become increasingly nervous about face-to-face contact (and to protect the spread of COVID-19), realestate.com.au has created an alternative to routine inspections during COVID called Digital Inspections.
 Simply film your property, highlighting its key features.
 Then, have your property video displayed within the inspections section of your rental or sales listing so interested buyers or tenants can see it without having to inspect in person.